a0s/aws-architecture-design/README.md

 If managing the lifecycle of other accounts via Terraform, the global S3 storage for Terraform state is located in the Management Account.

+### KMS Key Management (Optional)

+Use explicit KMS keys for encryption across all AWS services that support it, instead of default AWS-managed keys.

+Key management practices:

+- **Key location**: KMS keys can be stored in the Management Account if it contains minimal resources (as in our case)
+- **CloudTrail**: Enable CloudTrail for the Management Account to audit all KMS key operations
+- **Access control**: Implement two levels of access - Key administrators (manage key policies and settings) and Key users (use keys for encryption/decryption)
+- **Key policy**: Key policy takes precedence over IAM policies - configure key policies carefully as the primary access control mechanism
+- **Key scope**: One key per risk domain - create separate keys for different security boundaries (e.g., production vs staging, different applications)
+- **Key rotation**: Enable automatic key rotation for all customer-managed keys
+- **Key deletion**: Never delete KMS keys - schedule deletion only if absolutely necessary and after ensuring all encrypted data is migrated or no longer needed
+- **Monitoring**: Set up alerts for critical KMS operations: `DisableKey`, `ScheduleKeyDeletion`, and any changes to key policies
+- **Key aliases**: Add key aliases for visual convenience and easier key identification
+- **Multi-Region keys**: If there's any possibility that RDS (or other databases) will become multi-regional (e.g., read replicas, standby instances, cross-region restores), create Multi-Region KMS keys from the start

 ### DNS Structure

 When using a shared domain, each account gets its own DNS subzone.
 This approach provides isolation while maintaining a unified domain structure.
 The root DNS zone is hosted in the Shared Account, with NS records delegating subdomains to their respective accounts: